patelpratham11/CMPINF0010_VC/README.md

 ## Contributions
 - Please refer to the `CODE-OF-CONDUCT.md` file for more information [here](https://github.com/patelpratham11/CMPINF0010_VC/blob/main/CODE-OF-CONDUCT.md)
 - We encourage all to fork, push, and create pull requests.
-- Please document the enhancements or bugs you have worked on, why, what changes, and then submit that information to GitHub.
-- A repo-owner will review and pull the code
-- We reserve the right to ban anyone for violation of our CoC, reject a pull request, or take necessary action to revert changes on our software if the CoC is violated.
-- We want to make sure this project is sustainable and usable for all, no form of hate or inequality will be tolerated.
+Please document the enhancements or bugs you have worked on, why, what changes, and then submit that information to GitHub.
+After this, a repo-owner will review and pull the code but please keep in mind: We reserve the right to ban anyone for violation of our CoC, reject a pull request, or take necessary action to revert changes on our software if the CoC is violated.
+We want to make sure this project is sustainable and usable for all, no form of hate or inequality will be tolerated.

 # Feature Request
 - Options for the user to see their age in other time forms (milliseconds, minutes, hours, etc.)